-Geneva introduces a minimum wage of $25 an hour, more than $4,000 a month
+Geneva adopts what's believed to be the highest minimum wage in the world, at $25 an hour

 A measure introduced by citizens

-The Swiss system of direct democracy calls voters to exercise their right four times a year, and allows citizens to collect signatures to introduce "popular initiatives" to be enacted.
+The Swiss system of direct democracy calls on voters to exercise their right four times a year, and allows citizens to collect signatures to introduce "popular initiatives" to be enacted.

 "On two occasions in the past, initiatives to set a mandatory minimum wage in Geneva had been submitted to the population and rejected," said Poggia, who is in charge of the Department of Security, Labor and Health for the Geneva canton.

-Note: Correction: This story has been updated to reflect Hernandez's affiliation with Colis du Coeur, and to clarify the role of Colis du Coeur and other charitable organizations involved in food distributions in Geneva.